-Unadjusted survey counts from all surveys during 2002-2016 and 2018 are shown for Chum, Coho, Pink and Chinook in Appendices 2.3-2.6.
-The typical period of peak spawning was the last week of October for Chum, the second week of December for Coho, and the last half of

-October for Chinook.
-The reliability of estimates depends on surveys encompassing the entire migration but particularly peak conditions, as was the case for the Chinook and Chum in 2018, but for Coho, surveys did not include the post peak period (Figure 2.3).
-In other years, run curve peaks for Chum, Coho and Chinook were poorly defined as a result of missed or partial surveys during high-water events (see interim data reports of individual years for more details; Decker and Macnair 2009; Macnair 2004, 2005, 2006).
+Unadjusted survey counts from all surveys during 2002-2016 and 2018-2019 are shown for Chum, Coho, Pink and Chinook in Appendices 2.3-2.6.
+The typical period of peak spawning was the last week of October for Chum, the second week of December for Coho, and the last half of October for Chinook.
+The reliability of estimates depends on surveys encompassing the entire migration but particularly peak conditions, as was the case for all four species in 2019 (Figure 2.3).
+In other years, run curve peaks for Chum, Coho and Chinook were poorly defined as a result of missed or partial surveys during high water events (see interim data reports of individual years for more details; Decker and Macnair 2009; Macnair 2004, 2005, 2006).
 In 2003 and 2005, the run timing curve was poorly defined for Pink Salmon because substantial numbers of Pinks were already present in the spawning area at the time of the first survey, and survey data was sparse in the latter half of the spawning period on account of high flows (Appendix 2.3).
 For Chum and Chinook (with the exception of 2007 for Chinook), the beginning, peak and end of the spawning period was generally well defined each year, other than in 2012 when surveys missed the peak (Appendices 2.4, 2.6).
 The beginning of the spawning period was well defined for Coho, but in some years of the study (2002, 2004, 2005, 2011 and 2018); significant numbers of Coho were still present during the final survey in late January (Appendix 2.5).
 For modeling purposes, the maximum length of the spawning period for Chum, Pink, Coho, and Chinook was 119 (September 3-December 30), 82 (September 1-November 21), 130 (September 20-January 27), and 99 (September 3-December 10), days respectively.